plone/Installers-UnifiedInstaller/README.txt

 The install script requires several GNU build utilities such as gcc, g++, make, gunzip, bunzip2 and tar.

-The install script tries to find readline and libjpeg libraries.
-If it can't find them, it installs them locally in the target directory.
-If the library detection code in the installation script doesn't meet your needs, you may force a particular choice by editing the script.

-Note that readline installation is forced on OS X, where the default readline library is incomplete.

 Mac OS X
 ~~~~~~~~